10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-AIt authorizes a Gateway in one namespace to reference a Service in a different namespace
+AIt authorizes a Gateway to reference a Service across namespaces

 Correct.
 ReferenceGrant is a Gateway API resource that permits a Gateway in namespace A to reference a Service in namespace B, preventing unauthorized cross-namespace access.